 A lot of FinOps tools are shipping MCP integrations now.
 But they're all built for enterprise, priced for enterprise, and none of them fit the way I actually work.
 They give you visibility.
 They don't help you think.

+And as agents start shipping infrastructure and spending real money, someone has to be the cost brain they check before they act.
+That is where this is going.
 I'm building solo, early, and moving fast.
-If you have cloud spend and you use Claude or Cursor, I'd love for you to try it.
+If you have cloud or AI spend and you use Claude or Cursor, I'd love for you to try it.

 $700B+ annual cloud and SaaS spend, growing 18% YoY.
 Every dollar is unaccountable until someone reconciles 8 dashboards and a CSV.
 That reconciliation work is the wedge.

-AI editors made plain-English access to live data the default interface.
+AI editors made conversational access to live data the default interface.
 Asking "what spiked" is now cheaper than building a dashboard.
 The dashboard era is becoming the legacy era.

 Organic, bottom-up.
 No paid acquisition.